-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2020-21, Admissions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Admissions survey component.

 Figure 3.
-Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2020
+Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2021

-Your institution Comparison Group Median (N=32)
+Your institution Comparison Group Median (N=31)

 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 Median values for the comparison group will not add to 100%.
 See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.
+The use of Nonresident is for reporting purposes only and does not reflect a change in the collection of data for this category

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2022, Fall Enrollment survey component.

 Figure 4.
-12-month FTE enrollment, total unduplicated headcount, full- and part-time undergraduate headcount (2019-20) and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2020)
+Total unduplicated headcount, full- and part-time undergraduate headcount, 12-month FTE enrollment (2020-21), and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2021)